Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you don’t need the excess power, having the IX2000 will not be an advantage and you might prefer the other benefits and usability of the IQ2000.

-Verdict: The IX2000 certainly wins on this one as it has 400 watts more running power and 200 more maximum starting power.
+Verdict: The IX2000 certainly wins on this one as it comes with 400 running watts and 200 more maximum starting power.

 Verdict: When running at 50% the IQ2000 wins with an extra hour of run time.